whipowill/quake-mod-scarlet/README.md

 ## History

-I'm making a changes to a mod created by others:
+I'm making changes to a mod created by others:

 - ``frikbot x`` - by FrikaC (I'm calling this ``frikbot1``)
 - ``frikbot x+`` - by Igor9 (I'm calling this ``frikbot2``)